 This is simple data reporting, not very useful.

-The good thing is the Monolith system integrates seamlessly with your POS and workhours data, so we can add more useful metrics to our view.
+The good thing is the StoreDNA system integrates seamlessly with your POS and workhours data, so we can add more useful metrics to our view.

 We added metrics conversion and staff hours and we start to notice some patterns for days which need more staff hours to meet rising traffic demands.
 This is useful but it's easy to get lost in all this data, we must simplify further.